pokt-network/pocket-ios-eth/README.md

 To create an Ethereum transaction you need the following parameters:

-- `nonce`: A counter that increments by +1 each time a transaction is created on an account
+- `nonce`: A counter that increments by +1 each time a transaction is created on an account.
+You can retrieve the current transaction count using `eth_getTransactionCount` Query
-- `gasPrice`: The price of the transaction denominated in gwei
+- `gasPrice`: The price of the transaction denominated in wei
-- `gasLimit`: Max amount of gas to be used for transaction
+- `gasLimit`: Max amount of gas to be used for transaction denominated in wei
 - `to` address: Public address receiving the transaction
 - `value` (optional): Amount of ETH being sent in the transaction
 - `data` field (optional): Data such as ABI of the function being called on a smart contract can be sent through the data field